3 islands, legendary Peloponnese sites

 Welcome to Historic Central Athens for the first day of the tour.
 The meeting point of the tour is Acropolis pedestrian walkway.
 Today is for relaxing, adjusting to jet lag, meeting fellow cyclists on the tour and getting fitted for your road bike and test riding it on the Acropolis walkway.
 Welcome Dinner.

-Early morning transfer to Piraeus port for the two-hour hydrofoil transfer to car-free Hydra, an elegant island attracting high-end artists whose paintings, jewelry and clothes fill the local shops.
+A two-hour hydrofoil transfer takes the group to car-free Hydra, an elegant island attracting high-end artists whose paintings, jewelry and clothes fill the local shops.
 As Hydra is also bike-free, the day’s activity is a hike up to a monastery offering tremendous views.
-Late afternoon sea transfer to adorable Spetses island.
 Hydra hike 6 km, 3.7 miles, from sea level to 1561 feet, 476 meters

 Day 3 Spetses island